stephkananth/AR-Tetris-Starter-Code/README.md

     }
 ```

-Be sure to go back to our ARTetrisListener and create an instance of the BaseBoard so that when you initialize the listener it creates a base board.
+Be sure to go back to our `ARTetrisListener` and create an instance of the BaseBoard so that when you initialize the listener it creates a base board.

 ### Building the Falling Piece

-Create a class called `ARPiece`.
+Now let's look at the class called `ARPiece`.
 This class is going to be the visual representation of the falling piece that we get from our tetris listener.

-The ARPiece should be initialized with a Piece and a Location.
-Using the piece matrix, create a similar matrix but this one should be a 2D list of Blocks where some items can be `nil` if there is not a block there.
+The `ARPiece` should be initialized with a `Piece` and a location.
+Using the piece matrix, create a similar matrix but this one should be a 2D list of `Blocks` where some items can be `nil` if there is not a block there.
 Because we don't want anyone else to be able to edit this list of blocks, this should be a private variable.

-The ARPiece should also have a draw method that takes an SCNScene and then iterates over the 2D list of blocks and calls the draw method on each of its blocks.
+The `ARPiece` should also have a `draw` method that takes an `SCNScene` and then iterates over the 2D list of blocks and calls the `draw` method on each of its blocks.

 Inside of our implementation of the GameListener's `onPieceMovedOrCreated` method if our currentARPiece is `nil`, we should create a new ARPiece and then draw it.